isihack/hello-world/README.md

 # hello-world
-My Name is Isihack My favorite sport is Soccer
+Hello Class My name is Isihack also go by Isaac  and my favorite sport is soccer